 Exhibition format: 1080p H.264 (.mov, .mp4) or ProRes.
 Other formats will be considered on a case-by-case basis.

-The Americas Prize for Best Fiction (for the Director / Producer)
+The Americas Prize for Best Fiction (awarded to the Director/Producer)

 The Americas Prize for Best Animation

-The Jury for documentary / Experimental films must grant the following awards:
+The Jury for the Documentary and Experimental categories will grant the following awards:

 The Americas Prize for Best Documentary